thanathip41/tspace-mysql/README.md

  *  DB_DATE_STRINGS     = true
 */
 ```
-Or you can created file name 'db.tspace' to use a connection  this:
+You can also create a file named 'db.tspace' to configure the connection. using the following:
 ```js
 source db {
     host               = localhost